Three Minneapolis ex-police officers were indifferent to George Floyd's pleas, jury hears | Law-Order

 She said that the officers had sworn an oath to care for people in their custody, and were required by law to stop Chauvin.
 Defense lawyers say the three defendants had a right and a duty to arrest Floyd on suspicion he used a counterfeit $20 bill to buy cigarettes, and were not criminally liable for Chauvin's conduct.

-"The death of Mr. Floyd is indeed a tragedy," Robert Paule, a lawyer for Thao, said in his opening statement.
+"The death of Mr. Floyd is indeed a tragedy," Robert Paule, a lawyer for Thao, said in his opening statement in which he described the dangers police officers face in making arrests.
 "However, a tragedy is not a crime."
 'DELIBERATE INDIFFERENCE'

 Prosecutors are seeking to convince the jury in the U.S. District Court in St. Paul that the men willfully failed to help Floyd during what Trepel called Chauvin's "slow-motion killing."
 The indictment says https://www.justice.gov/opa/press-release/file/1392451/download a person under arrest has a right to "be free from a police officer's deliberate indifference to his serious medical needs."
-Thao and Kueng face an additional count in the indictment, which says they willfully failed to stop Chauvin using excessive force against a prone, handcuffed Floyd, violating Floyd's right to be free from unreasonable seizure.
+Thao, 36, and Kueng, 28, face an additional count in the indictment, which says they willfully failed to stop Chauvin using excessive force against a prone, handcuffed Floyd, violating Floyd's right to be free from unreasonable seizure.

 Thao had worked for the Minneapolis Police Department for eight years.
-Lane and Kueng, who helped restrain Floyd's lower body, had joined only a few months prior to the arrest, and Chauvin was their field training officer, something their defense lawyers are expected to emphasize.
-The jury will hear from other Minneapolis police officers who will testify that the three defendants were trained in how to administer medical aid to people in their custody, and taught that simply moving Floyd onto his side could have saved his life, Trepel said.
+Lane, 38, and Kueng, who helped restrain Floyd's lower body, had joined only a few months prior to the arrest, and Chauvin was their field training officer.
+Kueng was "a rookie officer" on his third shift ever on the job and was let down by his seniors with "inadequate training," his lawyer Thomas Plunkett told the jury.
+He grew up in a racially diverse household and had hoped to change the police department "from within," Plunkett said.

-They will also hear from some of the horrified bystanders who shouted at the officers to check Floyd's pulse as he said repeatedly that he could not breathe, Trepel said.
-"After Mr. Floyd lost the ability to speak, the people on the sidewalk stood up for him," Trepel told the jury.
-"They understood just by seeing his body go limp, listening to his words and then listening to his silence that, unless somebody changed what was happening, he would die."

-After the federal trial, the three men still face a state trial for aiding and abetting the murder of Floyd.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)